-- Have a minimum cumulative GPA of 2.5-3.0 in order to enroll in a dual credit class. - 2) Students must earn a "C" or higher in order to receive credit for their course.

-- Tuition will not be refunded for dropped courses or grades of "D" or "F". - 3) Students must complete proper prerequisite courses.
+- Have a minimum cumulative GPA of 2.5-3.0 in order to enroll in a dual credit class. - 2) Tuition will not be refunded for dropped courses or grades of "D" or "F". - 3) Students must complete proper prerequisite courses.

 College Algebra, Hon.
 Probability & Statistics, Honors Pre-calculus and Trigonometry and Hon.
-Calculus are offered as dual-credit classes through Missouri Baptist University.
+Calculus, Honors English 3 & 4, College Biology, & Honors Government are offered as dual credit classes through Missouri Baptist University.

 Student eligibility for State Fair Community College dual credit or a 2 year Associates of Arts Degree can be found in the College Now Handbook along with dual credit courses that are available. (see pg.
-38 for additional information)
+37 for additional information)